pygfx/rendercanvas/docs/contextapi.rst

                 └─────────┘                     └────────┘
                               download to CPU

-With the ``BitmapContextToWgpu`` context, the bitmap is uploaded to a GPU texture, which is then rendered to screen using the lower-level canvas-context from ``wgpu``.
+With the ``BitmapContextToScreen`` context, the bitmap is uploaded to a GPU texture, which is then rendered to screen using the lower-level canvas-context from ``wgpu``.

 .. code-block::